-Thirty drifter deployments were conducted from January to February, 2014, with twenty-two of those deployments coinciding with ADCP deployment, February 15-23, 2014 (Table 2).
-Five drifters were released from the same five launch zones at the beginning of each deployment, and allowed to drift until they exited the main channel to Pago Pago Harbor (Figure 1).
-Drifter position data was recorded by the HOLUX-M1000 GPS logger at 5 second intervals and resampled to 1 minute intervals to reduce signal noise.
-Drifters were allowed to drift until they exited the main channel but tracks were limited to 1 hr for analysis.
-Drifter speed and bearing were calculated using a forward difference scheme and gridded in 100 m x 100 m bins.

-Three general spatial patterns were evident (Figure 7): 1) Faster onshore transport speeds (lower residence times) over the southern reef flat, 2) Slower, more variable currents (longer residence times) over the deeper inshore portion of the reef flat and inner portion of the embayment that converge on the inshore side of the main channel, and 3) Faster offshore transport speeds (lower residence times) over the offshore side of the main channel.
+Thirty drifter deployments were conducted from January to February 2014, with 22 of those deployments coinciding with the ADCP deployments during YD XX-YY (February 15-23; Table 2).
+Five drifters were released from the same five launch zones within a 10-m time frame at the beginning of each deployment, and allowed to drift until they exited the offshore end of the ‘awa channel at Pago Pago Harbor (Figure 1).
+Three general spatial patterns were evident, as shown in Figure 7: 1) Faster onshore flow speeds (lower residence times) over the southern reef flat; 2) Slower, more variable currents (longer residence times) over the deeper inshore portion of the southern reef flat and inner portion of the embayment that converge on the inshore end of the ‘awa channel; and 3) Faster offshore current speeds (lower residence times) over the offshore end of the ‘awa channel.
 Only a few drifters traveled seaward across the reef crest, mainly exiting through a subtle depression in the southern reef crest, and these only occurred at high tide under calm wave and wind conditions.
-Other anomalous drifter tracks show where drifters were entrained in the surf zone at the reef crest and quuickly exited back out to sea (far northeast in the study area).
+Other anomalous drifter tracks show where drifters were entrained in the surf zone at the reef crest and quickly exited back out to sea in the far northeast portion of the study area.

-Comparing Eulerian and Lagrangian Measurements
+Comparison of Eulerian and Lagrangian Measurements

 Progressive Vectors